 Our National Parks are something to be treasured, and the people who protect the land (and all of our country) are rewarded with free admission passes to enjoy these parks.

-Active-duty military personnel and their dependents, and veterans and Gold Star Families can receive free admission to our National Parks.
+Active-duty military personnel and their dependents, and veterans and Gold Star Families can receive free admission to National Parks.

-America the Beautiful Pass for Military and families
+America the Beautiful Military Annual Pass

 Current U.S. military members and their dependents in the Army, Navy, Air Force, Marines, Coast Guard, and Space Force, as well as Reserve and National Guard members are eligible for the National Parks and Federal Recreation Lands Annual Pass for FREE (an $80 value).